Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Results

-with \(U_t\) transported across rebalances via a Procrustes step for basis continuity.
-Allocation solves a mean–variance program on the manifold with budget neutrality \( \mathbf 1^\top w_t=1 \) (moment estimation and ridge-stabilized KKT as in Sec.~\ref{sec:maps-weights}); clipped HJB rescaling is applied to V1–V3 and omitted in V4, followed by risk targeting and an \(\ell_1\) leverage cap.
+Allocation is obtained by solving a mean--variance program on the manifold under the budget constraint \( \mathbf{1}^\top \boldsymbol{\theta}_\tau = 1 \), using ridge-stabilized KKT systems as in Sec.~\ref{sec:maps-weights}.
+Clipped HJB rescaling is applied to V1--V3 and omitted in V4, followed by volatility targeting and an \(\ell_1\) leverage cap.

-We re-evaluate the four CPCM variants under this geometry: V1 (ridge–OLS \(B_t\)), V2 (MLP with autodiff betas and robust loss), V3 (PINN with Jacobian smoothness), and V4 (as V3 without HJB rescaling).
-Baselines are considered (i) RAW, solved directly in asset space without manifold constraints, and (ii) CPCM–B, where the same allocator (Markowitz, Black–Litterman, entropy pooling, RL) is re-solved on the tangent manifold with the same budget/risk/cap post-processing.
-Entropy pooling is frequently unstable under manifold constraints (explosive turnover or infeasibility), so such runs are excluded from averages; other CPCM–B baselines remain stable.
+We re-evaluate the four CPCM variants under this geometry: V1 (ridge--OLS \(B_\tau\)), V2 (MLP with autodiff sensitivities and robust loss), V3 (PINN with Jacobian smoothness regularization), and V4 (as V3 without HJB rescaling).
+Baselines are considered in two forms: (i) RAW, solved directly in asset space without manifold constraints, and (ii) CPCM--B, where the same allocators (Markowitz, Black--Litterman, entropy pooling, RL) are re-solved on the tangent manifold under identical budget, risk, and leverage post-processing.
+Entropy pooling is frequently unstable under manifold constraints (exhibiting explosive turnover or infeasibility), and such runs are excluded from averages; other CPCM--B baselines remain stable.

-Tables~\ref{tab:overall-means}--\ref{tab:combo-pf-best} summarize mean and best-in-class Sharpes across regimes and driver cardinalities.
-Averaging across regimes and \(m\), dynamic–manifold CPCM improves mean Sharpe relative to RAW for all driver rules and filters; CPCM–B sits between RAW and V-variants, indicating that a sizable share of the gain comes from manifold geometry itself.
-The 2006–2011 window remains the most challenging, while post-2013 stability highlights the role of manifold projections; PINN-based V3–V4 dominate CPCM–B for small/medium \(m\), consistent with smoother exposures and lower turnover from the PDE regularization.
+Tables~\ref{tab:overall-means}--\ref{tab:combo-pf-best} summarize mean and best-in-class Sharpe ratios across regimes and driver cardinalities.
+Averaging across regimes and \(m\), dynamic–manifold CPCM improves mean Sharpe relative to RAW for all driver selection rules and filters.
+CPCM--B sits between RAW and the CPCM variants, indicating that a substantial portion of the performance gain is attributable to the manifold geometry itself.
+The 2006--2011 window remains the most challenging, while post-2013 stability highlights the role of manifold projections.
+PINN-based variants (V3--V4) dominate CPCM--B for small to moderate \(m\), consistent with smoother exposures and reduced turnover induced by PDE-based regularization.